 Laura was plucked from the chorus line, so to speak, and ended up in the gatefold (centerfold) and on the cover of the February 1975 issue.
 Not many Playmates have graced both the cover and the gatefold of the same issue.

 All this led to a brief acting career in some not-very-memorable movies -- Mandingo, Mardi Gras Massacre, French Quarter -- and one halfway decent flick, Hard Times, with Charles Bronson and James Coburn.

-Laura’s first Playboy Magazine cover shot (above) was taken in her Mandingo costume and makeup.
+Laura’s first Playboy Magazine cover shot, at right, was taken in her Mandingo costume and makeup.
 She did a later cover featuring all the 1975 Playmates.
 Her initial test shots for the magazine were taken by Playboy legend Pompeo Posar.
 The talented Richard Fegley shot her gatefold and accompanying layout and did many other photo shoots with Laura, fashion and otherwise, over the next few years.